Friends of the Brookline Public Library

 - Lunch Lady author visit and cartoon workshop

 Interested in donating books to the Friends of the Brookline Public Library?
 Read our guidelines first.

-The Friends conduct an ongoing book sale at all three Brookline libraries including two locations in the Brookline Village Library (in the lobby and downstairs near the vending machines).
+The Friends conduct an ongoing book sale at all three Brookline libraries.
 We feature former library items and donated items.

 - Nonfiction: Business biographies, histories, criticisms, how-to , etc.

 - Children’s and Special Features: set aside so they’re easy to find.